Whoaa512/starred/README.md

 - [systemd/node-sd-notify](https://github.com/systemd/node-sd-notify) - wrapper around sd_notify for using systemd as a node process manager
 - [dail8859/NotepadNext](https://github.com/dail8859/NotepadNext) - A cross-platform, reimplementation of Notepad++
 - [google/bloaty](https://github.com/google/bloaty) - Bloaty: a size profiler for binaries
 - [Stellarium/stellarium](https://github.com/Stellarium/stellarium) - Stellarium is a free GPL software which renders realistic skies in real time with OpenGL.
-It is available for Linux/Unix, Windows and macOS.
-With Stellarium, you really see what you can see with your
+It is available for Linux/Unix, Windows, macOS and Haiku.
+With Stellarium, you really see what you can see wit
 - [wernerturing/multi-delogo](https://github.com/wernerturing/multi-delogo) - Detect and remove logos from videos, even if they change position several times
 - [mozilla-ai/llamafile](https://github.com/mozilla-ai/llamafile) - Distribute and run LLMs with a single file.
 - [ml-explore/mlx](https://github.com/ml-explore/mlx) - MLX: An array framework for Apple silicon